 • Review your financial aid offers and decide what aid you want to accept.

-• You do not have to accept all of the aid offered to you.
+• You do not have to accept all the aid offered to you.
 You can choose to select some, all, or none of the financial aid offered to you based on your situation and need.
 Review this list of questions to better analyze your financial aid offers.
 In general, you should always accept gift aid, such as scholarships and grants, before accepting loans.
 If you accept loans, make sure you and your parents or guardians understand the loan terms and interest rates.
 Pay attention to whether the aid you’re receiving is renewable in future years.
 For more information, read Federal Student Aid’s Accepting Financial Aid page.
 You can also use uAspire’s College Cost Calculator to help analyze and compare financial aid offers.

 • Consider if your situation has changed.

 • Your financial aid award is based on prior-prior year income.
-That means if you are applying to receive financial aid to attend college in the 2024-2025 school year, you will provide income information from 2022 tax returns.
+That means if you are applying to receive financial aid to attend college in the 2025 2026 school year, you will provide income information from 2023 tax returns.
 A lot can change in two years!
 People can move or lose jobs.
 New circumstances may arise that affect your income or ability to pay for tuition.
 If you feel like your financial aid application does not reflect your current situation, you can appeal your award offers after your application has been processed by your schools.
 Contact the school you plan to attend to confirm their appeal process.
 They will likely request an appeal letter, and you can use this template from SwiftStudent to help you get started.

 • Learn about how you get financial aid and when to expect it.